 LR: Could you sum up for me William Pierce?
 What does he bring?

 GJ: Well, Pierce was basically a neo-Nazi.
 Early on, he was a follower of George Lincoln Rockwell’s American Nazi Party.
-He joined that party and after Rockwell was assassinated he carried on one strand of that National Socialist vision in America.
+He joined that party, and after Rockwell was assassinated he carried on one strand of that National Socialist vision in America.
 He created the National Alliance and ran it until his death in 2002.
-It was a large-ish organization.
+It was a largeish organization.
 Certainly the largest organization in the United States of its type.
-They published books, magazines, held conferences, and encouraged people in various forms of activism.
+They published books and magazines, held conferences, and encouraged people in various forms of activism.

-On the other hand, he was constantly taking shortcuts and compromising with what he himself called the buffoonery of populism, which led him to, for instance, by a skinhead music label and recruit in the subculture of skinheads, which didn’t work out well for him.
+On the other hand, he was constantly taking shortcuts and compromising with what he himself called the “buffoonery of populism,” which led him to, for instance, buy a skinhead music label and recruit in the subculture of skinheads, which didn’t work out well for him.

 So, yeah, at his best he’s very, very good, and he really did influence me on a number of points.
 I remember in 2000–2001 listening to his weekly radio broadcasts where he would analyze primarily current events, and he would stress over and over again the relevance of basically the power of the organized Jewish community in America in shaping events and just hearing that repeated over and over again over a couple of years and seeing the relevance of it to the things I was following was very, very convincing to me.